swgriffith/azure-guides/aks-image-verification/README.md

 ### Enable the Image Integrity Policy

-Typically, you would use a policy engine to enforce image verification, so the recommended approach is to enable image integrity via Azure Poliy.
+Typically, you would use a policy engine to enforce image verification, so the recommended approach is to enable image integrity via Azure Policy.

 ```bash
 # Set the scope for the Policy.
 We'll set at the cluster resource group level, but you could go higher.